-It’s rather easy to burn French toast because there’s sugar in the egg mixture.
+It’s rather easy to burn it because there’s sugar in the egg mixture.
 This will caramelize and wind up burning faster than you might expect.

 You want to ensure that you’re using an appropriate heat setting.
 The temperature should be just right because it’ll go wrong if it’s a bit too high or a bit too low.

-Typically, you should follow the temperature recommendations of whatever French toast recipe you’re utilizing.
+Typically, you should follow the temperature recommendations of whatever recipe you’re utilizing.
 This will allow you to get the best results.

 Often, recipes will tell you to use medium heat to be safe.
-Cook each side of the toast for three or four minutes using medium heat and you should get great results.
+Cook each side of the toast for three or four minutes when using medium heat.

 Always Mix the Custard Properly

 Another mistake to avoid involves not mixing the custard properly.
-Sometimes people get impatient and just mix the custard together as quickly as possible.
+Sometimes people get impatient and just mix it together as quickly as possible.